 All Gordon students applying to the program must first submit an online seat application to the Global Education Office before applying directly to your program.
 Seat applications must be submitted to the GEO by March 1.

-After the Global and Experiential Learning Office has notified you of your approval, you may then proceed with the program's application.
+After the Global Education Office has notified you of your approval, you may then proceed with the program's application.
 Spring applications are accepted until October 15.